-- "Clinical Manager" means an employee who provides high level clinical leadership and support to clinical and care staff working in close partnership with the Care Home Manager. - "Unit Coordinator" means an employee who provides effective day to day coordination and supervision of clinical aspects of care provided to residents within a Unit.
+"Clinical Manager" means an Employee who provides high level clinical leadership and support to clinical and care staff working in close partnership with the Care Home Manager.

+"Unit Coordinator" means an Employee who provides effective day to day coordination and supervision of clinical aspects of care provided to residents within a Unit.

-8. OBLIGATIONS OF THE RELATIONSHIP
+9. OBLIGATIONS OF THE RELATIONSHIP

-8.1.
+9.1.
 The Employer will:

-- a.
-Act as a good Employer in all dealings with the Employee and the Employees representatives; - b.
-Deal with the Employee and any representative of the Employee in good faith in all aspects of the employment relationship; - c.
-Take all practicable steps to provide the Employee with a safe and healthy work environment. - d.
-Ngā Paerewa Health and Disability Services Standard: On 28 February 2022 the updated Ngā Paerewa Health and Disability Services Standard NZS 8134:2021 will come into effect.
-The Employer will monitor activity against this standard.
+- a. act as a good Employer in all dealings with the Employee and the Employees representatives; - b. deal with the Employee and any representative of the Employee in good faith in all aspects of the employment relationship; - c. take all practicable steps to provide the Employee with a safe and healthy work environment. - d. monitor activity against the Ngā Paerewa Health and Disability Services Standard NZS 8134:2021.

-8.2.
+9.2.
 The Employee will:

-- a.
-Comply with all reasonable and lawful instructions provided to them by the Employer; - b.
-Perform their duties with all reasonable skill and diligence; - c.
-Conduct their duties in the best interest of the Employer and the employment relationship; - d.
-Deal with the Employer in good faith in all aspects of the employment relationship; - e.
-Comply with all policies and procedures (including any Codes of Conduct or House Rules) implemented by the Employer from time to time; - f.
-Take all practicable steps to perform the job in a way that is safe and healthy for themselves and their fellow Employees. - g.
-Upon the termination of their employment for whatever reason, or at any other time if so requested by the Employer, immediately return to the Employer all information, material or property (including but not limited to computer disks, printouts, manuals, reports, letters, memos, plans, diagrams, security cards, keys, and laptop computers) either belonging to or the responsibility of the Employer and all copies of that material, which are in the Employee's possession or control. - 8.3.
-The parties will ensure that regular consultation occurs when required pursuant to the Employment Relations Act 2000.
+- a. comply with all reasonable and lawful instructions provided to them by the Employer; - b. perform their duties with all reasonable skill and diligence; - c. conduct their duties in the best interest of the Employer and the employment relationship;

+- d. deal with the Employer in good faith in all aspects of the employment relationship; - e. comply with all policies and procedures (including any Codes of Conduct or House Rules) implemented by the Employer from time to time; - f. take all practicable steps to perform the job in a way that is safe and healthy for themselves and their fellow Employees; and - g. upon the termination of their employment for whatever reason, or at any other time if so requested by the Employer, immediately return to the Employer all information, material or property (including but not limited to computer disks, printouts, manuals, reports, letters, memos, plans, diagrams, security cards, keys, and laptop computers) either belonging to or the responsibility of the Employer and all copies of that material, which are in the Employee's possession or control. - 9.3.
+The parties will ensure that regular consultation occurs when required pursuant to the Act.

-9. PLACE OF WORK
+10. PLACE OF WORK

-9.1.
-The parties agree that the Employee will perform their duties at the Care Home they are employed by.
-From time to time, the Employer may direct the

-Employee, with the agreement of the Employee, at any other reasonable location.
+- 10.1.
+The parties agree that the Employee will perform their duties at the Care Home they are employed by. - 10.2.
+From time to time, the Employer may direct the Employee, with the agreement of the Employee, to work at any other reasonable location.

-10. RIGHT OF ENTRY
+11. RIGHT OF ENTRY